GeoNode/documentation/usage/managing_datasets/dataset_download.rst

 Performing Measurements
 -----------------------

-Click on the :guilabel:`Measure` option of the *Menu* to perform a measurement.
+Click on the :guilabel:`Measure` located on the right of the screen to perform a measurement.
 As you can see in the picture below, this tool allows you to measure *Distances*, *Areas* and the *Bearing* of lines.

 .. figure:: img/measuring.png